coreyhaines/coreyhaines.github.io/_posts/2013-09-22-iteration-styles.markdown

 Decomposing a process into these is really a matter of building a composition-based pipeline for the data you are processing.

-##Data pipelining
+###Data pipelining

 Data pipelining is a method for focusing on the workflow and transformations that a set of data undergoes when processing.

-##Each technique has a focus and point
+###Each technique has a focus and point

 A major benefit of pipelining in this fashion is that each step has a strong focus and point.
 While the final composition might have complex behavior, the individual parts are easily understood as a step in the final process.
 Having small, focused parts help in maintaining code, moving us closer to the SOLID principles.

-##SRP
+###SRP

-###Each clause should have a single reason to change
+####Each clause should have a single reason to change

 For example, when decomposed properly, each step can be looked at as abiding by the Single Responsibility Principle.
 That is, each step has a single reason to change.

-####Filtering filters a single thing

 If the filtering needs to change, it can be altered independently of the future processing.

-####Transforming maps domain to domain

 Any transformation or processing of the filtered set can be very explicit and focused on what needs to be done.

-##OCP
+###OCP

-###Enhancements can often be made by adding clauses, rather than changing existing ones
+####Enhancements can often be made by adding clauses, rather than changing existing ones

 Just like effective object decomposition, breaking into small, focused clauses can help gain the benefits of the Open-Closed Principle.
 If you need to alter the workflow, you can often do this by adding clauses, rather than changing existing ones.

-##Unix mentality
+### Unix mentality

-###Pipelining through single, fit-for-purpose utilities
+#### Pipelining through single, fit-for-purpose utilities

 Data pipelining of this fashion isn't really a new or ground-breaking idea.
 Most of us spend time on the unix command-line, where a world of small, focused utilities is an environment we live in.
 Think of all the wonderfully complex actions that can be done by just stringing simple steps together.
 For example, here's a script to calculate the [churn in files in your git repository](https://github.com/garybernhardt/dotfiles/blob/master/bin/git-churn).

-#Concerns
+##Concerns

-##Iterating multiple times over list
+###Iterating multiple times over list
 One of the major push backs on this style of list processing is the idea that you are then iterating multiple times over the same list.
 If you have N items, then you feasibly could be looping M#N times, where M is the number of steps in your process.

-###Generally not a concern, readability/intentionality trumps
 My first response is that this rarely is an issue that will affect you.
 In general, readability and maintainability trump this level of optimization.

-###When becomes a concern, can use lazy iteration
 Now, if your lists get to the size where this does cause problems, you can always look at lazy iterators.
 These chain the iterator, itself, rather than a primitive data structure, such as an Array.
 Some languages do this by default, and Ruby 2.0 has [added them to the standard library](http://ruby-doc.org/core-2.0.0/Enumerable.html#method-i-lazy).

-##Difficulty in understanding / tracking process
+###Difficulty in understanding / tracking process
 Another common complaint is that separating these steps out can deter understanding/comprehension of what is going on and what the final result should be.

-###Often a complaint against object decomposition
 Of course, this is a common complaint against object decomposition, as well.
 As I like to say, "I've not really seen too many classes, but I've seen a lot of crappy abstractions."
 I think that sentiment comes into play in the situation here, as well.
 When decomposing a series of steps, it can be important to think about the flow of the data in understandable, readable steps.

-#Can be easier to debug
+## Benefit - Can be easier to debug
 When separating a process into small, composable pieces, we often find the system is much easier to debug.
 Each step can be run individually to verify that it is doing its job correctly.

-##Composition can be tested at different levels
+###Composition can be tested at different levels
 If we have a problem with the fully-composed pipeline, we can more easily debug it by separating out different levels of composition to see that the data is processed correctly each step of the way.

-##Examples for each piece can provide clarity
+###Examples for each piece can provide clarity
 Each individual piece can be tested in isolation.
 Not just testing for verification, though, but also for clarity.
 The set of examples we write while isolation testing can give valuable feedback on the purpose of the unit.